westfieldlabs/apivore/CONTRIBUTING.md

     git checkout -b 123_what_am_I_doing
     git push -u origin 123_what_am_I_doing

 Add tests for your change, make your change.
-Make sure the tests pass:
+Make sure all the tests pass:

+    rake

 When you are satisfied that the change you wanted to make is done, then submit a pull request for review.